braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/initial_sdk_setup.md

 #### Option 1: NuGet

 The simplest integration method involves getting the Braze SDK from the [NuGet.org][3] central repository.
 In the Visual Studio sidebar, right-click `Packages` folder and click `Add Packages...`.
-Search for 'Braze' and install the [`BrazePlatform.BrazeiOSBinding`][11] package into your project.
+Search for 'Braze' and install the latest Xamarin iOS NuGet packages: [Braze.iOS.BrazeKit][17], [Braze.iOS.BrazeUI][18], and [Braze.iOS.BrazeLocation][19] into your project.

+We also provide the compatibility libraries packages: [Braze.iOS.BrazeKitCompat][20] and [Braze.iOS.BrazeUICompat][21], to help make your migration to .NET MAUI easier.

 #### Option 2: Source